sketch-hq/SketchAPI/docs-website/pages/cli.md

 order: 2
 ---

-Sketch includes `sketchtool`, a command line interface to export assets, inspect documents and run plugins.
+Sketch includes `sketchtool`, a command-line interface to export assets, inspect documents and run plugins.

-> **Important:** The Sketch command line interface is free to use but requires a valid license to run plugins. `sketchtool` is provided "as is" without warranty of any kind.
+> **Important:** The Sketch command-line interface is free to use but requires a valid license to run plugins. `sketchtool` is provided "as is" without warranty of any kind.

 ## Usage